stdlib-js/stdlib/CONTRIBUTING.md

 #### Step 4: Commit

-Ensure that you have configured [git][git] to know your name and email address.
+Ensure that you have configured [Git][git] to know your name and email address.

 ```bash
 $ git config --global user.name "Jane Doe"